caciolai/Soft-Actor-Critic-Deep-RL-for-Simulated-Humanoid-Walking/README.md

 ### Running the tests

 Run `python3 main.py --test --render --plot` to run a random agent on the selected environment.
-The environment should render as well as an online plot of the return per episode.
+The environment should render as well as an online plot of the return per episode, and a per episode summary should be printed on the terminal.

 ## Authors